|

 want to be an overseer, you should want to serve).
 Verse

-4 says, “he must manage his own family well and see that his children
+4 says, “He must manage his own family well and see that his children

 obey him with proper respect”.
-Why

-is this important?
-Because if
+Why is this important?

-anyone cannot manage his household, how can he mange, or care for the
+Because if anyone cannot manage his household, how can he manage,

-church itself is a family.
-Being
+Like the family, the church itself is a family.

-an overseer is similar to being a father.
+Being an overseer is similar to being a father.

 There are characteristics in both tasks that are the same.
 Thus an